 Maritime station licences shall only be issued to nationals and residents of Trinidad and Tobago with operator certificates issued by any institution duly certified by MSD, as well as certificates from foreign institutions, provided they are certified by their local administration and conform to IMO recommendations and SOLAS.
-For a licence to be considered by the Authority, these certificates must be valid at the time of application.
+These certificates must be valid at the time of a licence application to be considered by the Authority.

-10. For the operation of all passenger and cargo ships above 300 gross tonnes, a valid GMDSS radio operator's certificate must be provided for one of the crew on board the vessel.
+10. For the operation of all passenger and cargo ships above 300 gross tonnes, a valid GMDSS radio operator's certificate must be provided for at least one of the crew on board the vessel.